Aviah/one-click-django-dev-osx-el-capitan/README.md

-## Install
+## Auto Install

-From the command line, make sure you are in the one-click-django-dev directory, and that you run it with an Administrator account:
+From the command line, make sure you are in the `one-click-django-dev-osx-el-capitan` directory, and that you run it with an **Administrator** account:

      you@dev-machine# ./setup.sh

 *Note: The setup.sh will ask for the sudo password and MySQL root password*

 Thats' it!
 Browse to the local site at 127.0.0.1.
-If eveything works, you should see something like [this website example](website_osx_el_capitan.png)
+If eveything works, you should see something like [this website example](it_works_osx_el_capitan.png)

+**The project location:**
-The project is located in your home directory, at **~/myprojects/mysite**
+The project is located in your home directory, at `~/myprojects/mysite`.

-*Note: On the server, the project is located at the django user home directory at /home/django/mysite/*
+On the server, the project is located at the django user home directory at /`home/django/mysite/` (mysite will be the directory you provided with the `find_replace.sh`).

-A word about the IDE: Choosing an IDE is a personal preferene.
+**A word about the IDE:** Choosing an IDE is a personal preferene.
 If you don't have a prefered python IDE yet, I'll just mention Wing IDE Pro which I use for years and to me, it's the best Python IDE.
 It's built exactly for the "Python Zen", it's light, with django integration, git integration, excellent debugging and great support.

 ## What's Next?